eendebakpt/oapackage/README.md

 To compile the package you need Python, Numpy and Swig 3.x.

-The binary tools have been tested using Linux, Windows XP/Win7 (using Cygwin and Visual Studio) and Raspberry Pi.
+The binary tools have been tested using Linux, Windows XP/Win7 and Raspberry Pi.
 The program uses a cmake build system.
 From the commandline type::

 > mkdir -p build; cd build